Home Experience Design

 Here’s another example.

-When I ask Contact Centre folks the last time they invited in a small panel of Customers, bought them lunch and asked them questions about what they like or don’t like about Contact Centre service, they sometimes look at me like I’m speaking in tongues.
+When I ask Contact Centre folks the last time they invited in a small panel of Customers, bought them lunch and asked them questions about what they like or don’t like about Contact Centre service, they sometimes look at me like I’m completely nuts.

 Bring in a real Customer to the Contact Centre?
 I’m not exactly sure why that would sound so outlandish.
 Just imagine how much you could learn.